sheddyranking/Microsolft-Power-Bi./README.md

 > The `FILTERING`: Function can be use to change the context within a table.

 > The `ALL` Filter is used to filter records within the `CALCULATE` Function and it mostly applicable in calculating the percentage of a record.
+The `ALL` Function in Power BI Atually removes all the filters and in tables and in columns.